A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-It must be stressed that any metric approximation is adequate only if one can sensibly neglect the NKE coming from a global scale factor.
-This observation leads to the question which vector fields one should use when constructing ${\bf g}_t$ from ${\bf {\bar g}}_t$ for the general case.
+It must be stressed that any metric approximation is adequate only if one can sensibly neglect the (global) NKE associated with a global scale factor.
+This observation leads to the question of which vector field family one should use when constructing ${\bf g}_t$ from ${\bf {\bar g}}_t$ for the general case.
 The answer clearly depends on the evolution of the FHSs.
-That is, the FHSs are not stationary as is in the above case but will in general expand.
-However the FHSs may in principle even contract in some places due to gravitation.
+That is, the FHSs are not stationary as is in the above case, but will in general expand.
+However, the FHSs may in principle even contract in some places due to gravitation.
 This means that the net change of scale for each tangent space at points of each FHS may be positive or negative.
-But to construct the radial vector fields ${\bf v}_t$ for the general case we are interested in that part of the evolution of the FHSs which is not ``realized'', i.e., not reflected directly in ${\bf {\bar g}}_t$.
-When a metric approximation is sufficient this non-realized part of the evolution is represented by ${\bar H}$.
+But to construct the vector field family ${\bf v}_t$ for the general case, we are interested in that part of the evolution of the FHSs which is not ``realized'' explicitly, i.e., not present directly in ${\bf {\bar g}}_t$.
+When a metric approximation is sufficient, this non-realized part of the NKE is represented by ${\bar H}$.
 In the general case, however, the non-realized part of the evolution of the FHSs is not represented by ${\bar H}$ but some other quantity ${\bar y}_t$, say.

 This means that for the general case, we should replace ${\bar H}_t$ with ${\bar y}_t$.
-But besides this there is a more subtle problem.
-Namely, that there is no obvious choice of ``the center of gravity'' in the absence of spherical symmetry (this is why we imposed spherical symmetry when deriving equations (2.20) and (2.22)).
-That is, in the general case one needs to find a 3-vector field family ${\bf b}_{\cal F}$ representing ``a local distance vector field'' from some fictitious center of gravity, and such that ${\bf b}_{\cal F}$ reduces to the radial coordinate vector field $r{\frac{\partial}{{\partial}r}}$ for the spherically symmetric case.
-We will define ${\bf b}_{\cal F}$ in section 3.3.
-Meanwhile we show how to construct ${\bf g}_t$ from ${\bf {\bar g}}_t$ and ${\bf v}_t$ when it is assumed that ${\bf b}_{\cal F}$ is known.
+But besides this, there is a more subtle problem.
+Namely, that there is no obvious choice of ``the centre of gravity'' in the absence of spherical symmetry (this is why we imposed spherical symmetry when deriving equations (2.19) and (2.21)).
+That is, for the general case, one needs to find a 3-vector field family ${\bf {\bar x}}_{\cal F}$ representing ``a local distance vector field'' from some fictitious centre of gravity, and such that ${\bf {\bar x}}_{\cal F}$ reduces to the radial coordinate vector field $r{\frac{\partial}{{\partial}r}}$ for the spherically symmetric case.
+We will define ${\bf {\bar x}}_{\cal F}$ in section 3.3.
+Meanwhile, we show how to construct ${\bf g}_t$ from ${\bf {\bar g}}_t$ and ${\bf v}_t$ when it is assumed that ${\bf {\bar x}}_{\cal F}$ is known.